 For even more films, take a look at the British Film Institute’s Refugee Week collection on BFI player.

-Refugee Week invites you to run an event or activity online, and would like to support you to do this.
-If you have an idea for an online event or activity you’d like to run this Refugee Week, take a look at their online organiser pack.
+Refugee Week invites you to run an event and can support you to do this.
+If you have an idea for an event (online or in venue) or activity you’d like to run this Refugee Week, take a look at their event organiser pack.